Monday, 16 May 2022

 I'm home 7 weeks this Fri.
 Early discharge as COVID was looming everywhere.
 Dr M did what he could in a few days, he gave me meds to stop the spasming which helped.

 Since I came home I cannot walk at all.
-I shuffle with a zimmer but my feet don't lift.
-I have carers to wash me, help me to commode and to sit me out for a few hours in a chair by the bed.
+I shuffle with a zimmer frame but my feet don't lift.
+I have carers to wash me, help me to the commode and to sit me out for a few hours in a chair by the bed.
 I can do very little.
 I'm sleeping a lot.
 Seizures and spasms have returned.
 I have lots of other neurological symptoms I hadn't had before.

 I'm due to see Dr M soon and please God he'll find some solutions for me.